-FINAL REMARKS: This section reviews only some aspects of life with a host family, so be aware that this new experience will require adjustment in many ways.
+This section reviews only some aspects of life with a host family, so be aware that this new experience will require adjustment in many ways.
 One could say that adjustment is the primary vehicle of cross-cultural learning.
 The homestay experience will reward you richly if you remain flexible, keep an open mind, and maintain a sense of humor.
 Your family will be ready to help you, but both sides must share in making your stay a success, and both must realize that it takes time to establish a routine and achieve integration.

-Please let your Resident Director know if you feel the terms of the arrangement are not being fulfilled.
+PLEASE LET SOMEONE IN THE PROGRAM KNOW, IF YOU FEEL THE TERMS OF THE ARRANGEMENT ARE NOT BEING FULFILLED.
 If there are difficulties, the Resident Director will serve as mediator between you and your host family.